ahmetbayirli/analogClock/README.md

 ### `npm run buildDemo`

-Converts analog clock component demonstration inside a demo component to *.js file and embeds into an index.html file Outputs them `demo` folder.\
+Converts analog clock component inside a demo component to *.js file and embeds into an index.html file Outputs them `/demo` folder.